 Richard worked in commercial and public radio and television in Michigan, Illinois, Pennsylvania, and Wisconsin before moving to New York City as a digital technology and mass communications consultant.
 He holds degrees from The University of Michigan, where he was also a journalist in residence in 1978-79.

-As a fellow at University of Michigan, Robert completed his father’s work after further research.
+As a fellow at University of Michigan, Richard completed his father’s work after further research.
 Jadwiga’s Crossing was released in 2006 and was holds an average rating of 4.83 out of 5 stars on Amazon.com, based on 12 reviews.
 One contemporary author said the book “is a must-read not only for Polish-Americans, but for all readers who are interested in learning about the challenges and joys of the trans-Atlantic crossing made by millions of European immigrants in the late nineteenth century.”

-In retirement, Robert edits and publishes The Main Street WIRE, the fortnightly community newspaper serving Roosevelt Island in the City of New York.
+In retirement, Richard edits and publishes The Main Street WIRE, the fortnightly community newspaper serving Roosevelt Island in the City of New York.
 He also is working on completing Jadwiga’s America, the sequal to Jadwiga’s Crossing.

 No. 108 – Tom Jeffords